spatie/db-dumper/README.md

 In order to use "_--column-statistics=0_" as option in mysqldump command you can use _doNotUseColumnStatistics()_ method.

 If you have installed _mysqldump 8_, it queries by default _column_statics_ table in _information_schema_ database.
-In some old version of MySql (service) like 5.7, this table it not exists.
+In some old version of MySql (service) like 5.7, this table doesn't exist.
 So you could have an exception during the execution of mysqldump.
 To avoid this, you could use _doNotUseColumnStatistics()_ method.

 ```php
 Spatie\DbDumper\Databases\MySql::create()